nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Only modifications made to the clients' list will be saved.
 See the user guide for more info.

 `SerializableTempAddressBookStorage` also will only store the 10 latest modifications.
-When the 11th modification is made, it will removed the earliest modification saved and delete the temporary file for it.
+When the 11th modification is made, it will remove the earliest modification saved and delete the temporary file for it.

 If there are any issues with creating the temporary file and saving the data, an exception will be thrown and the modification will not be saved in